intersystems-community/iris-angular-template/dev.md

 OpenAPI generator
 -----------------

-OpenAPI generator is a tool that generates REST API documentation from a REST API specification.
-The scaffold uses the openapi-generator-cli to generate the documentation, and turn it into angular services.
+OpenAPI Generator is a tool that generates REST API documentation from a REST API specification.
+The template uses openapi-generator-cli to generate the documentation, TypeScript models, and Angular services.

 OpenAPI generation requires the installation of Java version 11 on your system.

-To use the generator with the Scaffold, simply run the command `zpm "angular-template generate"` in your iris terminal locally.
+To use the generator with the template, simply run the command `zpm "angular-template generate"` in your iris terminal locally.
 This will generate services and function inside of a ./generated folder in your angular application root.

 Authentication
 ==============

-The scaffold comes with IRIS authentication, meaning that your credentials for the IRIS instance would be used to log into the angular application.
+The template comes with IRIS authentication, meaning that your credentials for the IRIS instance would be used to log into the angular application.
 If this is the desired funnctionality, nothing needs to be changed.
-If you however want to use a different authentication method, you can enable delegated authentication for the web application.
+If you  want to use a different authentication method, you can enable delegated authentication for the web application.

 Delegated Authentication
 ------------------------